LukeGrahamLandry/BoltLauncher/README.md

 ### Tests

-Output is saved at `DATA_LOCATION/logs/tests/NAME.txt`
+Results are saved at `DATA_LOCATION/logs/tests/NAME.txt`

 - `dart run tests/supported_versions.dart`
     - installs and launches the game for every supported version in sequence